akiran703/agentic_SO-101/README.md

 - **Parameters**:
   - `‎gripper_openness_pct` (int): 0-100

+### `cpu_protocol`
+Moves the robot to a location near CPu and trys to understand if the DIMM is seated.

 ### `dimm_protocol`
 Moves the robot to a location near DIMMS and trys to understand if the DIMM is seated.